greenhamsam/slate/source/index.html.md

     }
   },
   {
-  // A second supplier
+  // A second Institution
   }
 ]
 ```

 # Prices

-The historical price data of all assets that we store from various suppliers who supply our cryptocurrency assets, and the prices that Inves has quoted for cryptocurrencies on that day.
+The historical price data of all assets that we store from various Institutions who supply our cryptocurrency assets, and the prices that Inves has quoted for cryptocurrencies on that day.

 _I'm assuming that we will run this script at midnight every day rather than keeping up to the minute/hour prices.
 Or add a lastUpdated field also for quick querying of a semi-current price?_